jaccomoc/jactl/docs/pages/language-guide.md

 ## No Static Fields

 In Jactl, there is no support for static fields.
-This differs from Java and Groovy which support static fields that exist at the class level rather than the class instance level.
+This differs from Java and Groovy which support static fields which are field that exist at the class level rather than the class instance level.

 The reason that Jactl has this restriction is to do with the intended use of the language.
-The language is intended to be used in event driven/reactive programming applications to provide a way for customers of these applications to provide their own extensions and customisations.
+The language is intended to be used in distributed event driven/reactive programming applications in order for users of these applications to be able to provide their own extensions and customisations.

-Jactl scripts are intended to be run in a distributed multithreaded application where multiple threads in multiple application instances can be running the same script at the same time.
+Since Jactl scripts are intended to be run in a distributed multithreaded application where multiple threads in multiple application instances can be running the same script at the same time, it makes no sense to have class level fields since they would not be global fields but would exist per application instance.
-It makes no sense in such a scenario to have class level fields since they would not be global fields but would be per application instance.
+Rather than offering the illusion of global state, Jactl has taken the decision to not offer this feature at all.
-So rather than offering the illusion of global state, Jactl has taken the decision to not offer this feature at all.
+This also means not having to introduce the complexity, performance, and deadlock issues of dealing with locking/synchronisation between multiple threads.

-If global state is really required then it is up to the application to provide its own functions for its Jactl scripts to use that can update/read some global state, potentially in a database, or in a distributed in-memory key/value store of some sort.
+If global state is really required then it is up to the application to provide its own functions for Jactl scripts to use that can update/read some global state, potentially in a database, or in a distributed in-memory key/value store of some sort.